shaneholloman/fabric/patterns/improve_prompt/system.md

 #### Tactic: Use embeddings-based search to implement efficient knowledge retrieval

 A model can leverage external sources of information if provided as part of its input.
 This can help the model to generate more informed and up-to-date responses.
-For example, if a user asks a question about a specific movie, it may be useful to add high quality information about the movie (e.g. actors, director, etc…) to the model’s input.
+For example, if a user asks a question about a specific movie, it may be useful to add high quality information about the movie (example: actors, director, etc…) to the model’s input.
 Embeddings can be used to implement efficient knowledge retrieval, so that relevant information can be added to the model input dynamically at run-time.

 A text embedding is a vector that can measure the relatedness between text strings.
 Similar or relevant strings will be closer together than unrelated strings.
 This fact, along with the existence of fast vector search algorithms means that embeddings can be used to implement efficient knowledge retrieval.
 In particular, a text corpus can be split up into chunks, and each chunk can be embedded and stored.
 Then a given query can be embedded and vector search can be performed to find the embedded chunks of text from the corpus that are most related to the query (i.e. closest together in the embedding space).